abuyukyi101198/maas-site-manager/README.md

 #### Starting containers manually

-Note: you can stop here if you're using `docker-compose`.
+Note: you can stop here if you're using `docker compose`.

 It is simple to launch a PostgreSQL instance via Docker,